MikePia/RiskMan/README.md

-# RiskMan
+# riskman
-A utility to display the number of stock shares to purchase in order to risk a set dollar amount for specific stop loss amounts.
+A utility to display the number of shares to risk based on a set dollar stop loss.